 Seasonal Token Farm contract code is written

 Testing of the farm on the Rinkeby Network begins.

 Changes recommended by auditors are implemented and the updated contracts are deployed to the test network for the final period of testing.

 The farm pays out the most rewards for providing liquidity with Winter tokens and the least for Spring tokens.
-Winter tokens are scarce and in demand, while Spring tokens are plentiful and not as valuable for farming.

 Spring becomes the token produced at the slowest rate.
 Scarcity starts to accumulate.

 Interview at Nasdaq Headquarters in New York City

 The project grows in visibility as the tokens are introduced to a wider audience.

 The farm switches from paying out the least rewards for Spring liquidity to paying out the most.

 Using price data gathered since the Spring halving, a model of how the market responds to halvings is developed and used to make a trading simulator, which allows investors to see how fast they can gain tokens by trading.